abdalkarimnael/Insurance_System_Using_OOP_Concepts/README.md

 # Insurance System Using OOP Concepts

 ## 📌 Overview
 This project is an **Insurance Management System** developed using **Java and Object-Oriented Programming (OOP) principles**.
-It models an insurance system where employees, departments, and beneficiary family members are managed through different classes. **It's my first task by the manager as a full-stack developer intern**.
+It models an insurance system where employees, departments, and beneficiary family members are managed through different classes. **It's my first task by the manager as a full-stack developer intern during summer semester internship**.

 ## 📁 Project Structure
 ```plaintext